If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Transportation of the beehive over long distances should be done using a suitably built vehicle.
 Vehicles with beds for cargo are best suited for the job.

 Once at the selected new location of your beehive, place it on a suitable stand and open the entrance.
-The bees in the hive will start making orientation flights in and out of the beehive when weather permits.
+The bees in the hive will start making orientation flights in and out of the beehive when the weather permits.
 If you arrive at your destination in the evening, the bees will not come out of the hive until it is morning.
 Various aids can be placed on and near the beehive to help with orientation.
 A twig or obstacle near the entrance is great for alerting them to the need to re-orient.
 It can be backed by coloring to further speed up orientation.
-If the beehives are not too many, the bees can be let out in late evening for short cleansing flights.
+If the beehives are not too many, the bees can be let out in the late evening for short cleansing flights.

-For the moving of honeybee colonies over long distances, provision for feeding can be provided for, in order to keep the colony nourished.
+For the moving of honeybee colonies over long distances, provision for feeding can be provided, in order to keep the colony nourished.
 Frames of honey left in the beehive are often adequate for use during transit.
 They can also be used by the honeybee colony before new food sources are identified in the new location.
 Once forager bees start bringing in nectar, the colony usually goes back to making honey.

 Some unnecessary parts of a beehive may be removed before transporting it.
-Beehive boxes with honey can be removed, reducing the size of beehive stack.
+Beehive boxes with honey can be removed, reducing the size of the beehive stack.
 This reduces the weight you have to deal with during when moving the beehive.
 With enough planning and preparation, you can clear honeybees from some boxes.
 About 3 days are needed with modern beekeeping equipment to clear the boxes of bees.
 Once at the new location, be sure to return all necessary boxes and equipment to the beehive stack.

 You may use various materials and equipment when moving beehives.
 What you use is up to your preferences.
 The equipment and materials you settle for should make the process easier and faster.
 They may include screens or meshes of various types.
 Netting, duct tape, cushioning and shims.
 A spray bottle containing water or sugar syrup might also be needed.
 For installation of the beehive at the new location, a carpenter’s level and some shims come in handy.